yaso9/easy-video-player/readme.txt

 The player ratio is set to "0.417" by default.
 But you can override it by specifying a different ratio in the shortcode:

 `[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" ratio="0.345"]`

+*Control Player Skin*

+By default, the player uses the "minimalist" skin.
+But you can override it by specifying a different skin in the shortcode:

+`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" class="functional"]`

 For detailed documentation please visit the [Easy Video Player](http://noorsplugin.com/wordpress-video-plugin/) plugin page